frantic0/sema-engine/README.md

 The *sema-engine* library exposes ES and UMD modules (works on the browser, with modern native JS modules and older JS module formats—amd, cjs for nodejs applications—think electron!).

 The *sema-engine* currently uses Github Actions workflows for build automation and continuous integration.
-The development builds propagate source maps (.map), so you can have modern debugging features—e.g. using breakpoints in the context of the client application.
-Production builds ship all formats optimised and minified.
+The development builds propagate source maps (.map files)—so you can have modern debugging features like using breakpoints in the context of the client application.
+The production build ships all formats optimised and minified.

 ## Usage